Meg Whitman to lead Katzenberg's mobile media startup NewTV

+(This version of the story has been refiled for typo in first paragraph)

-(Reuters) - Departing Hewlett Packard Enterprise Co (HPE.N) CEO Meg Whitman will become chief executive of DreamWorks co-founder Jeffrey Katzenberg’s mobile media firm NewTV, a move that places her back into unchartered territory.
+(Reuters) - Departing Hewlett Packard Enterprise Co CEO Meg Whitman will become chief executive of DreamWorks co-founder Jeffrey Katzenberg’s mobile media firm NewTV, a move that places her back into uncharted territory.

-One of the most powerful women in U.S. business and a former candidate for California governor, Whitman will be moving into a nascent sector much like when she took over eBay Inc (EBAY.O) in its early stages and turned it into a multi-billion dollar business.
+One of the most powerful women in U.S. business and a former candidate for California governor, Whitman will be moving into a nascent sector much like when she took over eBay Inc in its early stages and turned it into a multi-billion dollar business.

 “Getting Meg was a coup as many companies wanted her,” GBH Insights analyst Daniel Ives said on Wednesday.